DIlloney/Speedrunner-Mod/README.md

 A Minecraft mod that makes Minecraft Speedrunning easier.

 Hello, everyone!
 This is my first ever mod, the **_Speedrunner Mod!_**
 _This is the official github page, where all of the important information regarding the mod are located.
-All changelogs will be posted in this file._
+All changelogs will be posted in speedrunnermod-updates.md._

 This mod changes the Vanilla aspects of **_Minecraft Speedrunning_** and _completely_ overhauls it!
 More details below...